xlevus/exscientia-code-test/README.md

 ## Caveats

-1. Does not fully conform to the jsonschema spec
+1. Does not fully support the jsonschema spec.
 2. While nested dataclasses are defined by the code-generator, the JSON data is not cast to them.
 3. Don't do this.
 There's so many reasons why.